SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Same thing in England too, after A22 replacement happened, England was always the mediator (QUOTENEEDED)
 	*
 * BOP is heavily Euro-centric, and won't work elseware
+	* When the same countries were fighting in
 	* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
+	*

 ## Defluffifying